 Sports massage applied to the iliotibial band can help relax and loosen the tissues, in particular, myofascial release techniques have been shown to be highly effective.
 In acute or prolonged cases a corticosteroid injection into the site of irritation may provide pain relief.

 Acupuncture or dry-needling techniques or acupuncture may be beneficial also.
 Acupuncture is performed by inserting needles of various lengths and diameters into specific points over the body and in this case around the knee joint.
 The needle is usually inserted, rotated and then either removed immediately or left in place for several minutes.
 It is thought to be beneficial in reducing chronic or long-term pain.

 Exercises are an important part of any ITB rehabilitation program.
 Stretching, strengthening and foam roller exercises all play a part in recovery from ITB syndrome.

-Stretching the muscles on the outside of the hip in particular is important.
+Stretching the muscles on the outside of the hip, in particular, is important.
 Stretching with a partners assistance is probably the most effective stretch for the iliotibial band and tensor fascia latae muscle.
-Lie on your back and let the partner or therapist lift the non stretching leg out of the way then pull the stretching leg across to feel a deep stretch on the outside of hte hip.
+Lie on your back and let the partner or therapist lift the nonstretching leg out of the way then pull the stretching leg across to feel a deep stretch on the outside of the hip.
 This stretch can be performed statically by taking the stretch as far as possible and holding for 30 seconds.

 It can also be done in the form of a muscle energy technique.
 The patient attempts to push the bottom leg against resistance contracting the muscles being stretched at approximately 25% of maximum effort for 10 seconds.
 They then relax and the therapist increases the stretch as far as it will go before the contraction is repeated.
 This is continued for 4 or 5 times or until no further gains are achieved.
 Stretches for the gluteal muscles are also important.